ydahal1/ydahal1/jokes.md

-It doesn't matter how much you push the envelope.
-It will still be stationary.
+What's the worst part about being a cross-eyed teacher?

+They can't control their pupils.

 [
-Tue Mar 31 00:43:02 UTC 2026
+Wed Apr  1 00:47:50 UTC 2026
  ]